Page last updated:

 cf push -i 0 and then run the task.
 You can run the app later by scaling up its instance count.

-- Run your task on the deployed app:
+Run your task on the deployed app by running:

 The following example runs a database migration as a task on the